 The First, A National Banking Association

-The First was formed by a small group of friends who got together on a back porch near Hattiesburg, MS one night and discussed creating a bank that would take care of people.
-Their dream has grown from a back porch to 24 branches in cities and towns all across South Mississippi, Alabama and Louisiana.
-But as they've grown, The First has continued to build relationships by taking care of business one customer at a time.
+In 1995, a group of friends got together on a back porch near Hattiesburg, MS and discussed the possibility of creating a bank that would not only take care of financial needs, but also take care of the individual as a whole - leading up to what we know now as The First.
+Now, that dream has grown from a back porch to communities all over South Mississippi, Louisiana, Alabama, Florida and Georgia.
+Because The First is more than a bank, it continuously allows friends to build relationships while taking care of business one customer at a time!

 Related News